 Ample literature examines trauma-informed interventions and practices on adolescents.
 However, the impacts of these treatments specifically on youth involved in the JLS is less clear.
 In their systematic review of studies examining trauma-informed treatments used in the JLS and their impacts on violence and recidivism, Zettler (2021) found that the research that does exist on this topic only focuses on the effects of programming within institutional settings and does not address community-based settings.
-Nonetheless, across all the trauma-informed programs for adolescents that the author reviewed, trauma focused cognitive behavioral therapy (TF-CBT) shows the most empirical support in being effective across gender and racial/ethnic groups in treating trauma-related symptoms, mental health symptoms, and behavioral problems that are associated with violence and recidivism.
+Nonetheless, across all the traumainformed programs for adolescents that the author reviewed, trauma focused cognitive behavioral therapy1 (TF-CBT) shows the most empirical support in being effective across gender and racial/ethnic groups in treating trauma-related symptoms, mental health symptoms, and behavioral problems that are associated with violence and recidivism.
 Additionally, Zettler (2021) states that TF-CBT is one of the most cost-effective modalities and has been used across diverse populations in clinical, community-based, and residential settings.
-In a similar metaanalysis of studies evaluating the effectiveness of trauma-informed programs for "justice-involved and at-risk youth", Olaghere and associates (2021) found that CBT and TF-CBT have the most effect in reducing recidivism; mental health symptoms like depression, anxiety, and anger; and substance use, with TF-CBT having a stronger effect.
+In a similar meta-analysis of studies evaluating the effectiveness of trauma-informed programs for "justice-involved and at-risk youth", Olaghere and associates (2021) found that CBT and TF-CBT have the most effect in reducing recidivism; mental health symptoms like depression, anxiety, and anger; and substance use, with TF-CBT having a stronger effect.
 Additionally, Rhoden and colleagues (2019) conducted a systematic review of the studies examining the effectiveness of trauma-specific interventions among youth involved in the JLS.
 The authors determined that TF-CBT and eye movement desensitization and reprocessing (EMDR) have the most rigorous empirical support for reducing trauma symptoms.

 More research regarding trauma-informed interventions and their impacts specifically on youth involved in the JLS is required, particularly regarding non-recidivism outcomes such as mental health symptoms and other holistic measures.
 However, because TF-CBT seems to show the most promise and is one of the most cost-effective modalities used across diverse populations and settings, counties can invest in this treatment to provide the most chance of success to youth within their jurisdictions.
+Other trauma-specific interventions to consider that demonstrate promising effects but do not have as much empirical evidence in comparison to TF-CBT include Trauma Affect Regulation: Guide for Education and Therapy (TARGET) and Trauma and Grief Component Therapy for Adolescents (TGCT-A) (National Child Traumatic Stress Network, 2012, 2018).